ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 .. important::

-  **The GBD 2019 exposure data for Low Birthweight and Short Gestation is wrong!**
+  **The GBD 2019 exposure data for Low Birthweight and Short Gestation is potentially misleading as currently stored!**

   Namely, the prevalences of the LBWSG categories returned by ``get_draws`` do **not** add up to 1!
 To fix the problem, follow these steps: